Lights, camera, action! News set design in movies

 Elsewhere, WURG-TV’s newsroom is a bit unrealistic in that there seem to be a bit more private offices than you’d normally expect to find in a TV newsroom.

-John Travolta and Dustin Hoffman starred in this television news-themed film that gave audiences a frank and honest look at the media circus phenomenon.
+John Travolta and Dustin Hoffman starred in “Mad City,” a television news-themed film that gave audiences a frank and honest look at the media circus phenomenon.

 The small local station where Hoffman works when he mistakenly stumbles into a news-making hostage situation uses a bright green and yellow set, which is an interesting choice, though it is an effective way to show the stark difference between big and small markets.